jess-godfrey/jess-godfrey.github.io/_portfolio/Shoreline-Analysis.md

 - **Positive values** represent water
 - **Negative values** represent non-water surfaces

-Because NDWI is based on a logical spectral relationship rather than visual interpretation, it provides a **consistent, reproducible, and objective** method for mapping water bodies.
+Because NDWI is based on a logical spectral relationship rather than visual interpretation, it provides a consistent, reproducible, and objective method for mapping water bodies.
 This makes it particularly useful for shoreline change detection, flood and drought analysis, riverbank erosion studies, and long-term environmental monitoring.

-To span the full period of interest, imagery from **two Landsat missions** was required: **Landsat 5** and **Landsat 8**.
-These satellites differ in both **radiometric resolution** (8-bit vs 16-bit imagery) and **band designations**, requiring careful handling to ensure consistency through time.
+To span the full period of interest, imagery from two Landsat missions was required: **Landsat 5** and **Landsat 8**.
+These satellites differ in both radiometric resolution (8-bit vs 16-bit imagery) and band designations, requiring careful handling to ensure consistency through time.

 ---